UtpalDas6/Django_rest_framework/README.md

 # URLS
 /authors -> To Handle Get and Post requests.

-/authors/<int:pk>/ -> To Handle Put and Delete requests /articles -> To Handle Get and Post requests.
+/authors/<int:pk>/ -> To Handle Put and Delete requests.

+/articles -> To Handle Get and Post requests.

-/articles/<int:pk>/ -> To Handle Put and Delete requests
+/articles/<int:pk>/ -> To Handle Put and Delete requests.

 # views

 from rest_framework.views import APIView class AuthorView(APIView):
 ...